Two minutes to docking. The warning flashed three times.

 “Alright Sal, eject your payload pod.
 That'll change your trajectory enough to avoid collision.
 We'll send the Orbital Maneuvering Module to pick it up.”

 One minute to collision.

 “Confirm Ben, initiating emergency ejection of payload pod … ejection failed.
 Running diagnostic.
-Harry, ready manual release.”
+PAL-Sal, ready manual release.”

 “Manual release ready.
 Call it Ben.”

 Forty five seconds to collision.